 It is difficult to determine exactly how many of the 9 million homeowners are eligible to take advantage of HARP.
-What is clear is that there is potentially millions more homeowners who could reduce their monthly housing costs.
+What is clear is that there are millions more homeowners who could reduce their monthly housing costs.

-The only question that remains is, can they all get through process as 2017 comes to a close?
+The only question that remains is, can they all get through the process as 2018 comes to a close?

 Will HARP 2.0 Receive an Extension?

 The original HARP loan was set to expire on December 31, 2013.
 That was extended by two years in April of 2013.
-Then in 2015, the program was extended an additional year.
-Finally, another extension moved the expiration date to September 30, 2017.
+Then in 2015, the program was extended an additional year, then again to September 30, 2017.

 Will we see another extension?